Harold Wolff: Personal life

 In 1934 Dr. Wolff married the well-known painter Isabel Bishop, and had a son, Remsen N. Wolff.

 In 1958 he was named the first occupant of the “Anne Parrish Titzel Chair” in Medicine at the Cornell University Medical College.

-Harold Wolff died on February 21, 1962, in Washington D.C., of a cerebral vascular disease.
+Harold Wolff died suddenly of a stroke on February 21, 1962, in Washington D.C. during an interrogation of Francis Gary Powers.